ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

     Unique identifier of the player in the HTML DOM.
 You only need to set this option if you want to use the :ref:`javascriptapi` and want to target Linux users.

-.. note:: On Windows and MAC, the player automatically reads its *ID* from the *id* and *name* attributes of the player's `HTML embed code <embedding>`.
+.. note:: On Windows and Mac OS X, the player automatically reads its *ID* from the *id* and *name* attributes of the player's `HTML embed code <embedding>`.
 On Linux however, this functionality **does not work**.
-If you target Linux users with your scripting, you can circumvent this issue by including an  ref:`id option <options-behaviour>` in your list of flashvars in the embed code.
+If you target Linux users with your scripting, you can circumvent this issue by including an  ref:`id option <options-behavior>` in your list of flashvars in the embed code.

 Custom playerready
 ^^^^^^^^^^^^^^^^^^

-It is possible to ask the player to call a different javascript function after it completed its initialization.
+It is possible to ask the player to call a different javascript function after it completes its initialization.
 This can be done with an :ref:`option <options>` called **playerready**.
 Here is an example SWFObject :ref:` embed code <embedding>` using the function *registerPlayer()*:

 .. code-block:: html